andrewacashner/hearingfaithms/chapters/chapter-3.md

 completely unintelligible at the first encounter (poem example `ref:poem:Voces-Padilla`).
 [@Cashner:WLSCM32, 37--38, 119--132; @Cashner:PhD, 133--203]
-There is, indeed, no simple way to approach the text: anywhere one starts one immediately becomes tangled in a thicket of ambiguous references and cryptic phrases, as the text alludes to tropes developed through centuries of theological literature and liturgy.

 The piece demands a high level of intellectual engagement to tease out the intricate conceit, and may thus be compared with what Bernardo Illari describes as "enigma" villancicos.